Kidev/EchoWiki/README.md

 If enabled, users select their game folder.
 The app auto-detects the engine, extracts assets entirely in the browser, and stores them in IndexedDB.
 Nothing is uploaded.

+If no game is configured, EchoWiki runs as a plain wiki: there is no "Import game" prompt, no asset browser, and no echo links.
+The app works entirely as a collaborative Markdown wiki without any of the asset machinery.

 ### Supported Engines

 Engine detection is automatic.
 EchoWiki reads the biggest modern general-purpose engines, Unity, Unreal, and Godot, directly from their packaged data.